History of Belize

-The majestic beauty of Belize’s Caribbean coast, combined with its many inland adventure opportunities often inspire traveler’s to return.
-With countless cayes and many mountains to explore, there’s something for everyone in Belize.
-The country is divided into 6 Districts: Corozal and Orange Walk in the North, Belize in the Central Region, Cayo is West, and Stann Creek and Toledo are in the South and Southeastern Regions of the country.
+The majestic beauty of Belize’s Caribbean coast, combined with its many inland adventure opportunities often inspires travelers to return.
+With countless cayes and many jungle and rainforest adventures to explore, there’s something for everyone in Belize.
+The country is divided into 6 districts: Corozal and Orange Walk in the North, Belize in the Central Region, Cayo is West, and Stann Creek and Toledo are in the South and Southeastern regions of the country.
 Wondering what the highlights are in each district?
 There’s no shortage.
 Check out our Must-Do List by District

 Getting around the country of Belize is quite easy; you can travel by road using buses, rent a car, take a flight or go by boat.
 But wouldn’t you rather take the scenic route?
 Belize boasts the most beautiful, picturesque mountains and jungle, from North to South.
 There are many off the map locations, small villages, orchards, and local vendors so you can stop along the way if you choose to.
 You’ll either need to take a local bus service to your destination or use a car rental.
 Here is how you can travel by road, and what you can experience on your way.